racket/racket/build.md

   described in the `"src"` subdirectory of `"racket"` (i.e., ignore the repository’s root directory and `"pkgs"` subdirectory).
-Build a minimal Racket using the usual `configure && make && make install` steps (or similar for Windows), and then you can install packages from the catalog server with `raco pkg`.
+Build a minimal Racket using the usual `configure && make && make install` steps (or similar for Windows).
+Then, you can install packages from the catalog server with `raco pkg`, and you should install at least the `"racket-lib"` package.

 * **Installers** — This mode creates Racket distribution installers for a variety of platforms by farming out work to machines that run those